 To put it simply, it depends!
-Lots of factors come in to play when deciding what storage system best suits your operation.
+Lots of factors come into play when deciding what type of pallet rack best suits your operation.

 - Size of the facility

 - The clearance height of the facility’s ceiling

 - Size of pallets used

 - What kind of forklift truck used

 Knowing this information can help you determine what solution will work best in your facility.

 A roll-formed pallet rack is the most common construction of racking.
 It is usually manufactured in the “teardrop” style; teardrop referring to the teardrop-shaped holes on the uprights column.
 It is cold rolled and typically has a rivet connection.
 There are few circumstances when roll-formed has a bolted connection.
 This type of pallet rack also tends to be less expensive because it is comprised of less steel than structural.
 Roll-formed uses mounting clips that can easily be adjusted to different heights according to load size, which is beneficial for warehouses that store a wide variety of product sizes.